Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 How Do You Know If Your IP Is Banned from Instagram?

+Clear the cookies from your browser and the cache from your app.
 If you can see the sign-in screen, it’s only your account that has been banned.
-But if you can’t access the Instagram website altogether, it means you’ve received an Instagram IP ban.
+If you can’t access Instagram altogether, it means you’ve received an Instagram IP ban.
+Other common signs also signal an Instagram IP ban.

 Inability to Open a New Account